-This article has compiled the Top 10 Most Popular Online Degrees sought by online students.
-These degrees are not ranked in any particular order of importance or popularity, rather, this is simply a list that represents the top ten most popular online degrees, along with an idea of the curriculum and salary information.
+This article has compiled The Top 10 Most Popular Online Bachelor's Degrees for online students.
+These degrees are not ranked in any particular order of importance, rather, this is simply a list that represents the top ten most popular online degrees, along with an idea of the curriculum and salary information for each degree.

 1. Business Administration

-According to U. S. News and World Report, Business Administration is the most popular online degree.
+Business Administration is the most popular online degree.
 More students are enrolled in Business Administration programs around the nation than any other online degree program.
-A major reason for the popularity of this program is due to the fact that the principles of business and management that are learned are relevant and applicable to almost every career field.
+A major reason for the popularity of this program is due to the fact that the principles of business and management that are learned are relevant to almost every career field.

-Students learn an array of useful analytical, managerial, communication and decision-making skills.
-The high salaries that these degrees yield is also an enticing factor.
+Students can learn useful analytical, managerial, communication, and decision-making skills.
+The high salaries is also an enticing factor.
 According to the U.S. Census Bureau, over the course of their career the average college graduate holding a bachelor's degree in business earns an impressive $2.6 million dollars, approximately $200,000 more than the average for all workers holding a bachelor's degree.

 And according to the U.S. Census Bureau approximately 6 million working Americans hold a bachelor's degree in business.
-These degree holders are working full-time, all year long, in a variety of management positions in many industries, such as finance, technology, marketing, consulting, health care, manufacturing and hospitality.
-PayScale, which is an online database of salaries, puts the average mid-career salary for professionals who have a bachelor’s degree in business administration at $71,000.00 per year.
+These degree holders are working full-time in a variety of management positions in many industries.

 2. Criminal Justice